National Consensus Commission: Formulation of the July Charter

-In the post–July Revolution context, the seven-member National Consensus Commission, formed in February 2025, reviewed proposals from 11 reform commissions and conducted a 72-day dialogue in three phases with various political parties and stakeholders to develop a consensus-based framework for political and administrative reforms.
-Among the 166 issues raised in the first phase, consensus was reached on 64, which later formed the basis for the July National Charter containing 28 commitments.
+In the post July Uprising context, the seven-member National Consensus Commission, formed in February 2025, reviewed proposals from 11 reform commissions and conducted a 72-day dialogue in three phases with various political parties and stakeholders to develop a consensus-based framework for political and administrative reforms.
+Among the 166 issues raised in the first phase, consensus was reached on 64, which later formed the basis for the July Charter containing 28 commitments.

 The draft text was finalized on 28 July and sent to the political parties for feedback.
 After discussions on implementation procedures throughout August and September, the draft was finalized on 11 September, and the final copies were delivered to the parties between 14 and 15 October.

 The charter included commitments for reforms relating to state structure, democratic governance, administrative transparency, and citizen participation.
-On 17 October, Chief Adviser Muhammad Yunus and representatives from 25 political parties signed the charter at the South Plaza of the National Parliament.
-Among the invitees, the National Citizen Party and some leftist parties refrained from signing.
+On 17 October, Chief Adviser Muhammad Yunus and representatives from 25 political parties signed the charter at the South Plaza of the Jatiya Sangsad, with other two parties signing later, bringing the total to 26 political parties.
+Some leftist parties refrained from signing the charter.

 On the day of signing, clashes outside the Parliament complex and extensive international media coverage drew significant attention.
 In the aftermath of the signing, the commission considered the possibility of a referendum or alternative mechanisms to ensure the implementation of the charter.